Our lab accepts undergraduate and graduate students, and sometimes hires post-docs.

 For prospective graduate students:

-Graduate students who wish to join our lab should pass the entrance exam and then apply to the Dept. of Social Informatics, Graduate School of Informatics, Kyoto University.
-Please choose the Application Codes “SI-2”.
+Graduate students who wish to join our lab should pass the entrance exam and then apply to the Department of Social Informatics, Graduate School of Informatics, Kyoto University.
+Please choose the application code “SI-2”.
 An entrance exam is held every August for enrollments starting from the next April (and also in February, for enrollments from the next October).

 Please refer to the following page regarding admission information.

 - Guidelines for Admission (Kyoto University, Graduate School of Informatics)

-There are a scholarship program from a government (with a limited availability): please check “The Japanese Government (MEXT) Scholarship Program” in the web page below:
+There is also a scholarship program from a government (with limited availability): please check “The Japanese Government (MEXT) Scholarship Program” in the web page below:

 (Note, required qualifications for the above MEXT scholarship: “Applicants who have completed a program equivalent to the Master’s Program or Professional Degree Program of the Graduate Schools of Kyoto University in foreign countries.”)